Jesuit Terms S

 American Jesuit; Native American dialogue partner, missiologist

-Superior General is the title given to the world leader of the Society of Jesus, the Jesuit order.
-There have been 30 since the formation of the order, beginning with Ignatius of Loyola in 1541.
-Superiors general are elected for life by Jesuit delegates from around the world, gathered together in a general congregation.
-The current leader, elected in January 2008 during GC 35, is Adolfo Nicolás (1936- ), a Spaniard who had spent most of his Jesuit life in Japan and the Far East.
+Superior General is the title given to the world leader of the Society of Jesus.* There have been 31 since the formation of the order, beginning with Ignatius of Loyola in 1541.
+Superiors General are elected for life (although the previous two have resigned at the age of 80) by Jesuit delegates from around the world, gathered in a General Congregation.* (See “Arrupe, “Kolvenbach,” “Nicolas,” “Sosa.”
+It should be noted that the term "general" in the title means "overall" superior in contrast to a local or regional superior; it has no military connotation.)

 Go forth and set the world on fire.